wongzc/learning-notes/Notes/Network/Network-01-intro.md

         - using IP ( internet protocol), translate message into IP data
             - if bigger than MTU (1500 byte) will split again
             - each split wtih TCP head, IP head, MAC head ( MAC not include in MTU)
+            - MSS + IP head +TCP head = MTU
+            - though UDP dont have MSS, but still limited by MTU
         - to locate device when transfer data:
             - network id: identify subnet belong to which IP address
             - host id: identify different host under same subnet
                 - use subnet mask to calculate network ID & host ID
                     - xxxx/24 means mask = 255.255.255.0 ( 11111111.11111111.11111111.00000000)
+                    - mask is not always multiple 8
                     - use "AND" between mask & IP to get network ID
                         - 00001010.1100100.1111010.00000010 with 11111111.11111111.11111111.00000000
                         - get 0001010.1100100.1111010.00000000